maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* ACTIVE_BANK_SAVE questions are not available for 2013 and 2014 surveys.

 ## ACTIVE_BANK_INVEST
 Active use of bank for investment: Counts individuals who made an investment using a bank account in the last 90 days.